1.0 What is CCDR?

 They therefore also give you the chance to compare the accuracy of different CD-ROM drives on different computers.
 Your PC’s CD-ROM should produce the same MD5 hashes for the same ripped CD as your laptop’s optical drive.
 If they disagree, it is an indication that the read-offset is not set correctly, or that something else is making one or other of them produce inaccurate rips.

 For a complete set of worked examples using CCDR to rip a variety of CDs in different configurations, see this page and read each of the ‘For Linux Users’ articles in turn.

 Note that CCDR doesn’t quite complete the rip-and-tag process, because although it can set a number of album-wide tags for you, it cannot do track-specific tagging (such as track titles).
 To complete the tagging process, therefore, you’ll need to finish things off with a run of the Classical CD Tagger (CCDT)

 The CCDR FAQ

 A list of common questions and answers about the software can be found here.

 CCDR was devised and written by Howard Rogers ([email protected]).

 CCDR is copyright © Howard Rogers 2019, but is made available freely under the GPL v2.0 only.
 That license may be downloaded here.

 Bugs Tracking, Feature Requests, Comments

 There is no formal mechanism for reporting and tracking bugs, feature requests or general comments.
-But you are very welcome to email your comments to email@example.com.
+But you are very welcome to email your comments, complaints or suggestions to [email protected].